M&T Bank Stadium

 Before you go in, check out the plaza in front of Gate A on the stadium’s north side, which has statues of Baltimore Colts legend Johnny Unitas and former Ravens star linebacker Ray Lewis (in the pose of his famous pregame dance).

 Then, once you do enter, you’ll find a very wide main concourse (albeit one that slopes in certain spots) where you can survey all your food, beverage and merchandise options.
-If you’ve got seats in the upper deck, hope you’re in shape, though — surprisingly, there are no escalators between levels, so you’ll have to use ramps.
-(Update: The Ravens plan to rectify this in time for the 2018 season.)
+For many years, fans headed for seating in M&T Bank Stadium’s upper deck had to hoof it via ramps, but escalators were finally installed in 2019 as part of an extensive renovation.

 From the decor to the concessions, the stadium really does convey its Maryland roots.
-The state’s unique flag, reflected in the Ravens’ shield logo, can be seen in several spots.
-Baltimore’s cuisine is well-represented at the food stands as well, as you can find items such as the pit beef sandwich (no sign of its favored condiment, tiger sauce, though), the crabcake and Bell’s Famous Chili.
+The state’s unique flag, reflected in the Ravens’ shield logo, can be seen in several spots around M&T Bank Stadium, while the seating bowl exudes Ravens purple all around.

 Another nod to the home city is noticeable during games, when the Ravens are trying to make defensive stands.
 A video will play featuring someone screaming “We must protect this house!” — a nod to Baltimore-based Under Armour, which brought the phrase into the sports consciousness.

-If you’re seated in the upper deck, sightlines remain good and not too far removed from the action.
+If you’re in M&T Bank Stadium’s upper deck seating area, sightlines remain good and not too far removed from the action.
 Several escalators are available to travel between levels, as are ramps and staircases.
 Note that you’ll have to use a short ramp to go between 500-level concourses from sideline to end zone, as the latter is set a few feet lower.

-There are bar areas in each corner of the upper deck as well, and you can head to the north side during a break in the action for a pretty good view of the Baltimore skyline.
+There are bar areas in each corner of the upper deck, and you can head to the north side concourse during a break in the action for a pretty good view of the Baltimore skyline.

 1101 Russell St.